jgraham0325/land-register-api-docs/docs/_articles/business-rules-test-1.md

 * The following records may be created for historical works:
     * Inspection
     * FPN
+* A promoter organisation must be assigned to the S81 by the HA.
+All promoter organisations within Street Manager will be available for selection.
 * In addition to the inspection or FPN record, a new historical works record will be automatically created and assigned to workstream '000'.
     * The works reference number in Street Manager will be set to the 'historical permit reference number' entered in the process of adding an inspection or FPN for historical works.
 * See works statuses for more details on how works records are differentiated.